-Note: if you are not interested in the detail and just want to start using your Instagram Scheduler, click on the button below:GET YOUR FREE SCHEDULER NOW
+Note: if you are not interested in the detail and just want to schedule Instagram posts and stories, click here to start using an Instagram scheduler for free.

 Instagram still has no native feature to allow you to schedule Instagram posts.
-Users are still restricted to uploading posts one at a time from their phone.
+Users are still restricted from uploading posts one at a time from their phone.

 Like anything, however, workarounds have emerged.
 Many 3rd-party tools have emerged to allow you to schedule Instagram posts for days, weeks, and even months ahead.

-To make the process of choosing the best Instagram scheduler for you needs, we put together a list of the best Instagram schedulers around.
+To make the process of choosing the best Instagram scheduler for your needs, we put together a list of the best Instagram schedulers around.

 However, before we get to the list (or just skip to the list below), read the quick section below to learn the huge benefits of using a scheduler in the first place.